stevebuk1/pv_opt_app_beta/README.md

 For Beta release documentation, see https://github.com/stevebuk1/pv_opt_app/tree/dev

-**Note: This repo is for Beta releases only**
+**Note: This repo is for Beta releases only**.
 The production repo is at https://github.com/stevebuk1/pv_opt_app